 A user interface aids the customer to control and check the state of the light curtain, for alignment mode, normal operation and for troubleshooting activity.
-User interface is composed by for LEDs on the receiver and two LEDs on the emitter and an one-digit display present on both receiver and emitter unit.
+User interface is composed by four LEDs and an one-digit display on the active unit.